petershin/liferay-learn/docs/dxp/latest/en/system-administration/using-glowroot-with-liferay/troubleshooting-liferay-performance-issues-with-glowroot.md

 * _Blocked time_ - the time the thread is blocked and possibly waiting for a synchronization mechanism
 * _Waited time_ - the time the thread waited to complete the transaction

+Check to see if transactions are blocked or waiting for a long time.

 ## Backend Service Slowness

 It may be that a slow transaction is caused by a slow or unresponsive external backend service.
-Like the [concurrency issues](#concurrency-issues) above, use the transaction dashboard to inspect backend service transactions.
+Like the [concurrency issues](#concurrency-issues) above, use the transaction dashboard to inspect your backend service transactions.
+You may need to make some configuration changes with your services.

 ## Long Garbage Collection Time